ANZCA membership: Global appeal and great value

-ANZCA has been the peak professional association for communication researchers, teachers, and practitioners in Australia and Aotearoa New Zealand since 1980.
-In recent years, ANZCA’s brief has gone global, with strong links established with our counterparts in Asia, Europe and North America.
-ANZCA is affiliated with the International Communication Association (ICA) and the International Association for Media and Communication Research (IAMCR); and is a foundation member of the Council for the Humanities and Social Sciences in Australia (CHASS) and Constituent member of the Royal Society of New Zealand.
+ANZCA is the peak professional association for communication researchers, teachers, and practitioners in Australia and Aotearoa New Zealand, as well as having important global affiliations to counterparts in Asia, Europe and North America.
+ANZCA is affiliated with the International Communication Association (ICA) and the International Association for Media and Communication Research (IAMCR).
+ANZCA is a foundation member of the Council for the Humanities and Social Sciences in Australia (CHASS) and a constituent member of the Royal Society of New Zealand.

 The JoMeC Network has developed Threshold Learning Outcome Statements for bachelor-degree programs in Journalism and Public Relations, and preliminary drafts have been created for those in Communication and/or Media Studies.
 After almost two years of face-to-face, online and peak body consultations, these TLOs are now being submitted to the federal government's Office for Learning and Teaching for review.

 Anne Dunn Scholar of the Year Award